Checkmate50/wgpu/README.md

 ## Resources

-A decent tutorial that breaks up it's example into bite-sized pieces but adds very little that can't be learned from reading the documentation.
+A decent tutorial that breaks up its example into bite-sized pieces but adds very little that can't be learned from reading the documentation.
 It does have useful information on transitioning across breaking version changes and is continuously being improved.
 <https://sotrh.github.io/learn-wgpu/>

 A more explanatory tutorial